nehaljwani/team.exiv2.org/book/IMaEA.md

 ### 10.5.1 PIL (python imaging library)

 PIL is the Python Imaging Library.
 The clone Pillow is well maintained and documented.
 It's very impressive.
 Interestingly, PIL has some metadata capability to deal with Exif, XMP, ICC and IPTC data.
-I'll investigate this as time permits.

 For the moment, I've started a little python program to create images.
 I'll add options to this.
 At the moment, you use it like this: